Your Psychology Today profile

 Example is illustrative, not from a specific client.
 Every rewrite is built from real source material and a focused revision process.

-The Full Practice Sprint
+The Practice Foundation

-PT rewrite plus Google Business Profile setup, a 45-minute strategy call, two weeks of direct support, and a 30-day follow-up.
+Psychology Today rewrite plus Google Business Profile setup, a 45-minute strategy call, two weeks of direct support, and a 30-day follow-up.
 The full visibility fix in one scope.

 - Full Psychology Today rewrite